 The first closest milestone that we have set for now is the International Yoga Day which falls on 21st June’2021.
 So what’s stopping you my dearies.
 Let us walk together, work together!
 See you on the mat tomorrow !

 In the spiritual sense, Yoga means union of the mind with the divine intelligence of the universe.
-I close today’s introductory page by sharing some of the very meaningfully engaging definitions of Yoga that have been there since long.
+I close today’s introductory page by sharing some of the very meaningfully engaging information/quotes/definitions about Yoga that have been there since long.

 - The word yoga was first mentioned in the oldest sacred texts, the Rig Veda.
 The word “Yoga” comes from the Sanskrit root ‘yuj’ which means “to yoke” or “to unite”, common meanings include “joining” or “uniting”, and related ideas such as ‘union’ and “conjunction”.

 - Maharshi Patanjali the founder of the formal Yoga philosophy says Yoga is Concentration.
 He also defines Yoga as “योग: िचȅवृिȅ िनरोध:” (Yogah Chittavritti Nirodhah), which means stoppage of fluctuation of mind is yoga.

 - Maharshi Vyasa the commentator of Yoga sutra also has given one more meaning as, “युज समाधौ” (Yuj Samadhou).
 It means Yoga is Samadhi.

 - “Yoga is said to be the oneness of breath, mind, and senses, and the abandonment of all states of existence.”– Maitr-upanishad.

 - Vedanta defines Yoga as the union of the individual soul with the Creator (The Universal Soul).